Catered halls with en suite rooms

 Rooms in catered halls can vary in size and shape depending on the age and history of the buildings.

 There are a small number of catered en suite rooms that are available to share with another student.
 Find out about shared rooms at St Andrews.

 In 2018–2019, new students can move into their hall of residence from 10am on Saturday 8 September 2018.
 For Semester 2, students can move into their hall of residence from 10am on Wednesday 23 January 2019.

 Each catered hall of residence has a dining room and a dedicated catering team.
 Students are only able to eat in their own hall, although it is possible to pay for invited guests to join any hall meal for a small fee.
 You will also have access to a small communal kitchen to prepare light meals and snacks.

-Agnes Blackadder Hall serves 19 meals per week with breakfast, lunch and dinner served Monday to Friday, and breakfast lunch only at the weekends.
+Agnes Blackadder Hall serves 19 meals per week with breakfast, lunch and dinner served on weekdays, and breakfast and lunch only at the weekends.

 David Russell Apartments serves 14 meals per week with breakfast and dinner served on weekdays, and breakfast and lunch only at the weekends.

 John Burnet Hall, University Hall and Whitehorn Hall serve 19 meals per week.
-Breakfast, lunch and dinner are served every weekday, with breakfast and lunch served on the weekend.
+Breakfast, lunch and dinner are served every weekday, with breakfast and lunch only at the weekends.